-Go to "Enteral nutrition supplies & equipment" on page 42.
+Go to "Enteral and parenteral nutrition (nutrients, supplies & equipment)" on page 44.

-Flexible sigmoidoscopy screenings
+Flexible sigmoidoscopy (screening)

 Medicare covers flexible sigmoidoscopy screenings (endoscopic procedures that examine the rectum and lower colon).

 Medicare covers this test once every 48 months for most people 45 or older.
 If you aren't at high risk for colorectal cancer, Medicare covers this test 120 months after a previous screening colonoscopy.